buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcVolumetricFlowRateMeasure.md

 # IfcVolumetricFlowRateMeasure

-_IfcVolumetricFlowRateMeasure_ is a measure of the volume of a medium flowing per unit time.
+_IfcVolumetricFlowRateMeasure_ is a measure of the volume of a medium flowing per unit time.<!-- end of definition -->

 Usually measured in m3/s.